santhoshiPaidiparthy/QA_Assessment/SpecificationReview.md

   * How does the `CSR` navigate to `edit profile` page for a user?
   * How does users navigate to the `change password` page?

  I would ask above three questions.
-These are would answer the missing links while navigaing between different pages.
-This will help in starting with basic pag structure design/development.
+These will provide information about the missing links while navigaing between different pages.
+This will help in starting with basic page structure design/development.